vb-pogribnyi/OpenCircle/Open Circle.md

 ### 5.2 Investigation

 The easiest part to start is to take a look at the output of the second convolution layer, through the tool we made previously.
-I only had to replace the part which generates a random image with the code that reads actual image:
+I only had to replace the part which generates a random image with the code that reads the actual image:

 ```python
 # np.random.seed(42)